(pexels.com)

 5. Starcraft II

-Is eSport really a Sport?
+Is eSport An Actual Sport?

 The technical definition of a sport is an activity involving physical exertion and skill in which an individual or team competes against another or others for entertainment.

-By this definition, an eSports is absolutely a sport.
-The level of exercise required to play eSports is not the same as football, tennis, or basketball.
+The level of exercise required to play an eSport is not the same as football, tennis, or basketball.
 However, there is the element of competition with a streak of entertainment.
-Esports fills arenas around the world.
-Some critics say that eSports does not have the same level of physicality that of a demanding sport – playing ‘League of Legends’ doesn’t make the player sweat the way tennis does.
+Esports fill arenas around the world.

 Sport or not, eSports will continue to grow and attract mainstream attention as time passes.

-With the largest market size and the highest estimated CAGR for the forecast period, APAC dominated the global esports market; the region accounted for nearly one-third of the overall market in 2017.
 The increasing number of esports competitions in the region has contributed to the growth of this industry.
 Asia has always been an appealing market for the gaming industry, owing to the relative ease of entry compared to other markets.
-Furthermore, a growing number of esports spectators, sponsors, and brands from Western countries are investing in this region’s market.

 Let’s look at the current trends in the industry: